syncfusion-content/wpf-docs/wpf/SfDiagram/Interaction.md

 ### Add QuickCommand through Commands collection

-To create a QuickCommand, you have to define the QuickCommand object and add that to Commands collection of the SelectoViewModel.
+To create a QuickCommand, you have to define the QuickCommand object and add that to Commands collection of the SelectorViewModel.

 The following code example illustrates how to create and add a Quick Command in Commands Collection.